Who Should Be Listed as Named Drivers

 Zero-Use Guarantee: Can you guarantee with absolute certainty that the excluded driver will never need to drive your vehicle?
 Consider emergencies, medical situations, and changing life circumstances.

 State Legality: Does your state permit the type of exclusion you're considering?
-States like New York, Michigan, and Kansas prohibit exclusions entirely.
+As outlined above, nearly 20 states prohibit or significantly restrict exclusions for household members.

 Financial Stakes: Do you have substantial personal assets at risk if an excluded driver causes a major accident?